mikejoh/gk/PCA/README.md

 Naming convention:

-* Labels names MAY use any UTF-8 characters.
+* Label names MAY use any UTF-8 characters.
 * Label names beginning with `__` (underscores) MUST be reserved for internal Prometheus use.
 * Label names SHOULD match the regex `[a-zA-Z_][a-zA-Z0-9_]*` for the best experience and compatibility with other tools.
 Same as metric names.
 * Label values MAY contain any UTF-8 characters.